501(c)(3) Donation Rules | Know All Requirements and Best Practices

 Your nonprofit has donors that give once during an event, give monthly, and, if you’re lucky, major donors that entirely fund a necessary program.
 Communication with these donors must be different.

-The best way to plan your donor communication is to start with segmenting donors based on their gift amounts, frequency, and program interests.
+The best way to plan your donor communication is to start by segmenting donors based on their gift amounts, frequency, and program interests.
 Once you’ve segmented your donors, create separate fundraising scripts, letters, and emails to solicit donations from these groups.
 Train your volunteers and staff well so they know how to deal with each group and maintain a long-lasting relationship with all.

 5. Promote recurring donations